Sumanth12-afk/YouTube_Channel_Monitor/README.md

 Follow these steps to install and use the workflow in your n8n environment:

 ### 1. **Import the Workflow**

+👉 **Note:** This repository already includes the `YouTube_Channel_Monitor.json` file.
+You can download it and upload directly into your n8n instance without creating the workflow manually.
 - Open your n8n instance
 - Go to **Workflows > Import from File**
 - Upload `YouTube_Channel_Monitor.json`